Securely store and maintain your research data

 Active Scratch

-Note – Non-temporary data should be stored elsewhere, as an automatic deletion process will take place, periodically removing files.
+Note – We recommend that non-temporary data be stored elsewhere, as an automatic deletion process will periodically remove files.

-- Eligibility: An O2 account must use the scratch storage space—additional information is provided in the resources below.
-25TiB is provided per user.
+• Eligibility – An O2 account must utilize the scratch storage space; find additional information in the resources below.
+Each user receives 25TiB.

 Contact